Azurency/CQUI_Community-Edition/README.md

   * for bringing the BTS mod version up to current in #61
   * for bringing the BTS mod version up to current, again, in #106
 * @benjaminjackman for fixing a hotkey conflict in #127
+* @zeyangl for adding new options to the resource dimming feature in #146
+* @velit for a UI bugfix in #138
+* @the-m4a for a patch incompatibility bugfix in #181
 * @perseghini for providing the fix for issue #33
 * /u/dli511 @ Reddit for their bug report relating to purchasing buildings
 * /u/Nitrium @ Reddit for their bug report relating to broken Gossip notifications